EDGAR ALLAN POE IN GREENWICH VILLAGE

 Guaranteed to enthrall fans of Poe’s literary grotesques

 Meeting Point: 85 W 3rd St. between Thompson and Sullivan This tour is approximately 2 hours in duration and one mile in length.
 Runs rain or shine, except in cases of severely inclement weather.

-On this tour, which runs twice a year only (on the anniversary of Poe’s death in October, and in January to commemorate his birthday), you will visit the site of three of his former homes, trace a path into the past to gaslight-era Washington Square Park, learn of his contemporary rivals and admirers, and see where he wrote some of his most famous stories and poems.
-Interweaving some of his most famous tales with Greenwich Village’s macabre secret histories, this tour is guaranteed to enthrall fans of Poe’s literary grotesques while honoring his literary legacy in New York City.
+On this tour, which runs once a year on the anniversary of Poe’s death in October, you will visit the site of three of his former homes, trace a path into the past to gaslight-era Washington Square Park, learn of his contemporary rivals and admirers, and see where he wrote some of his most famous stories and poems.
+Interweaving some of his most famous tales with Greenwich Village’s macabre secret histories, this tour is guaranteed to enthrall fans of Poe’s literary grotesques while honoring his legacy in New York City.

 This tour is the only dedicated literary, historical, and biographical Poe tour in Manhattan.
 See our write-ups in Rue Morgue and Literary Manhattan.